...

 10. Basmo

-Basmo also stands out among Goodreads alternatives due to its similar features, like tracking reading goals, times, pages read, and consistently developing reading habits.
+Basmo also stands out among Goodreads alternatives due to its similar features, like tracking reading goals, times, pages read, and developing consistent reading habits.

 This platform excels as a personal book tracker, which helps users achieve their reading goals, motivating them with “contracts.”
 This makes it a strong choice for those who want to focus on their personal reading journey.